xwmx/nb/README.md

 rendering, display, and searching functionality, but everything still works great without them.

-`notes` can also be configured to save notes in a location used by a general purpose syncing utility like Dropbox so notes can be edited in other apps on any device.
+In addition to syncing with git, `notes` can be configured to save notes in a location used by a general purpose syncing utility like Dropbox so notes can be edited in other apps on any device.

 #### Dependencies